 Italy Six Nations Squad 2018

-Italy coach Conor O’Shea has made three changes to his starting team for the Six Nations match against Ireland at the Aviva Stadium.
+Italy coach Conor O’Shea has made one change to his starting team for the Six Nations match against Wales in Cardiff on Sunday.

 Minozzi; Benvenuti, Boni, Castello, Bellini; Allan, Violi; Quaglio, Bigi, Ferrari, Zanni, Budd, Negri, Steyn, Parisse.